Bloomington Public Adjuster

 Roof Damage & Replacement

 Most Bloomington homes are over 45 years old, with insurers exploiting age-based depreciation schedules to reduce roof replacement payments in violation of Minnesota Statutes §65A.10 and §72A.201.
-We challenge arbitrary depreciation percentages and demand that roofs be restored to pre-loss condition with proper materials.
+We challenge arbitrary depreciation percentages and demand that roofs be restored to pre-loss condition with proper materials, including code-required upgrades reaffirmed by the Minnesota Supreme Court in Great Northwest Insurance Co. v.
+Campbell (Minn.
+2025).
 Supplemental claims are standard when hidden roof deck damage is discovered during replacement.

 Mold & Microbial Growth

-Water damage from any source—hail, ice dams, leaks—triggers mold growth in Bloomington's humid climate.
+Water damage from any source — hail, ice dams, leaks — triggers mold growth in Bloomington's humid summers.

 Fire & Smoke Damage

-Fire and smoke damage is typically the largest single claim.
+Fire and smoke damage in Bloomington homes is typically the largest single claim.
 Carriers apply depreciation to contents and structure despite total loss doctrine.

-Fire losses in older Bloomington homes often involve structural restoration, contents inventory, and business interruption, with insurers undervaluing personal property and applying aggressive depreciation.
+Fire losses in older Bloomington homes often involve structural restoration, contents inventory, and additional living expenses, with insurers undervaluing personal property and applying aggressive depreciation.
 We conduct full home inventories and engage forensic accountants, challenging salvage deductions and demanding proper ACV/RCV treatment.
+For total losses, Minnesota's Valued Policy Statute (§65A.08) locks the carrier into the full policy declaration limit.
 Hidden damage from smoke and water often emerges post-inspection, requiring supplemental claims.

 Commercial Property Claims